-O Canada!
-Their legal education system is different — and, by some accounts, better than ours.
+Canada’s legal education system is different — and, by some accounts, better than ours.
 At least if you define “better” in terms of “better at getting law school graduates into legal jobs.”
 But could things up north be changing — for the worse, eh?

 The Canadian legal blogosphere has been buzzing this week over an article penned by last year by a retired Canadian law professor.
 In it, University of Western Ontario emeritus professor Robert Martin likens Canadian law faculties to “psychotic kindergartens” and offers other hilarious taunts about the quality of Canadian legal education.
 The Guardian highlights this […]